pool

 ) – The class of the connections to serve.
 It should be anAsyncConnection

-subclass.configure (
+subclass.check (

 async Callable[[AsyncConnection], None]